-Hall D will provide and install the tagger magnet, power supply, NMR probes used for field stabilization, and a PLC based control system with EPICS interface.
-The Accelerator System Groups will provide and install any additional equipment needed to interface the magnet to the PSS and MPS systems [6,7].
+Hall D will provide and install the tagger magnet, power supply, NMR probes used for field stabilization, and an EPICS-based control system.
+The Accelerator System Groups will provide and install any additional equipment needed to interface the magnet to the PSS and MPS systems [4, 5].
 The tagger magnet has a 1.5T nominal magnetic field which bends the 12 GeV beam by 13.4° toward the electron dump.
-The tagger dipole magnet must be operated by accelerator operations as it is an integral part of the accelerator personnel protection system [7].
+The tagger dipole magnet must be operated by accelerator operations because it is an integral part of the accelerator personnel safety system [5].
 Small adjustments to the magnetic field during machine setup are acceptable, but once data collection has started the field must remain constant.
 The beam steering and control devices provided by the accelerator system groups must be sufficient to enable accelerator operations to correct the beam position on the electron dump without changing the current in the tagger magnet.
-This magnet will be mapped by Hall D at its nominal operating current.
+This magnet has been mapped by Hall D at its nominal operating current.